 Others I liked included the launch of Weave at Domus, the Anglepoise and Paul Smith collaboration at Albion Clerkenwell and Another Country at Design Fields.
 The newly opened Muuto showroom is also a honeypot of gorgeous accessories and furniture and well worth stopping by.

+I hope you’ve enjoyed my whistle-stop tour of Clerkenwell Design Week.
 Pop along and have a look, there really is so much to see, do and hear.